 - Date unknown.
 Active; focal plane about 30 m (98 ft); two long (1.5 s) white flashes every 15 s.
 Approx. 27 m (89 ft) triangular steel skeletal tower, painted red.
 The top of the tower carries a daymark in the form of five red horizontal bars.
 Trabas has Arno Siering's photo (also seen at right), and Bing has a distant satellite view.
 NGA lists an 8 m (26 ft) fiberglass tower at this location.
 Located on a cape on the northwestern coast of Baltra.
 Site open, tower closed.
 Admiralty G3108; NGA 0356.

 - 2010.
 Active; focal plane 16 m (52 ft); two yellow flashes

 every 10 s.
 Approx. 13 m (43 ft) triangular steel skeletal tower, painted red.
 The top of the tower carries a daymark in the form of four red horizontal bars.
-Trabas has Arno Siering's photo, and Bing has a distant satellite view.
-NGA lists a 12 m (39 ft) concrete tower here, and it formerly listed a "metal structure."
+Trabas has Arno Siering's photo, the light is on the right in a view from the sea, and Bing has an indistinct satellite view.
+NGA formerly listed a 12 m (39 ft) concrete tower here, and before that it listed a "metal structure."